-8. Privacy for Broadcast PII
+7. Privacy for Broadcast PII

-Broadcast RID messages may contain PII.
+Broadcast RID messages can contain PII.
 A viable architecture for PII protection would be symmetric encryption of the PII using a key known to the UAS and its USS.
-An authorized Observer may send the encrypted PII along with the Remote ID (to their UTM Service Provider) to get the plaintext.
-Alternatively, the authorized Observer may receive the key to directly decrypt all future PII content from the UA.
+An authorized Observer could send the encrypted PII along with the UAS ID (to entities such as USS of the Observer, or to the UAS in which the UAS ID is registered if that can be determined from the UAS ID itself or to a Public Safety USS) to get the plaintext.
+Alternatively, the authorized Observer can receive the key to directly decrypt all future PII content from the UA.

-PII SHOULD protected unless the UAS is informed otherwise.
-This may come from operational instructions to even permit flying in a space/time.
-It may be special instructions at the start or during an operation.
-PII protection should not be used if the UAS loses connectivity to the USS.
+PII can be protected unless the UAS is informed otherwise.
+This could come from operational instructions to even permit flying in a space/time.
+It can be special instructions at the start or during an operation.
+PII protection can not be used if the UAS loses connectivity to the USS.
 The UAS always has the option to abort the operation if PII protection is disallowed.

-An authorized observer may instruct a UAS via the USS that conditions have changed mandating no PII protection or land the UA (abort the operation).
+An authorized Observer can instruct a UAS via the USS that conditions have changed mandating no PII protection or land the UA (abort the operation).

-9. Security Considerations
+8. Security Considerations

 The security provided by asymmetric cryptographic techniques depends upon protection of the private keys.
 A manufacturer that embeds a private key in an UA may have retained a copy.
 A manufacturer whose UA are configured by a closed source application on the GCS which communicates over the Internet with the factory may be sending a copy of a UA or GCS self-generated key back to the factory.
-Keys may be extracted from a GCS or UA; the RID sender of a small harmless UA (or the entire UA) could be carried by a larger dangerous UA as a "false flag."
+Keys may be extracted from a GCS or UA.
+The RID sender of a small harmless UA (or the entire UA) could be carried by a larger dangerous UA as a "false flag."
 Compromise of a registry private key could do widespread harm.
 Key revocation procedures are as yet to be determined.
 These risks are in addition to those involving Operator key management practices.

-10. Acknowledgements
+9. Acknowledgements